Infinidat/infi.clickhouse_orm/docs/class_reference.md

 - `include_readonly`: if false, returns only fields that can be inserted into database.
 - `field_names`: an iterable of field names to return (optional)

+#### to_tskv(include_readonly=True)

+Returns the instance's column keys and values as a tab-separated line.
+A newline is not included.
+Fields that were not assigned a value are omitted.

+- `include_readonly`: if false, returns only fields that can be inserted into database.

 #### to_tsv(include_readonly=True)